geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-30/meeting-transcript.md

 We so do you have any box red V2?

 ##### **Geohot** [[00:03:19](https://www.youtube.com/watch?v=U-UYchhy_dY&t=199)]
 Whoa, red V2.
 I haven't heard anything about that.
-We have we have tiny box red.
-We have to sell tiny box red.
+We have we have TinyBox red.
+We have to sell TinyBox red.

 ##### **Geohot** [[00:03:27](https://www.youtube.com/watch?v=U-UYchhy_dY&t=207)]
 We have two more tiny.

 ##### **Geohot** [[00:03:31](https://www.youtube.com/watch?v=U-UYchhy_dY&t=211)]
-We have to sell the tiny box red first.
+We have to sell the TinyBox red first.
 I'm not going to make V2 if we haven't sold all the reds.
 I have two of them just sitting there still.
 Okay.
 The government bought two of them after a long ordeal.
 Uh, we're so too.
 Yeah, maybe another 17 business months.
 Yeah.

 ##### **Chenyu** [[00:03:56](https://www.youtube.com/watch?v=U-UYchhy_dY&t=236)]
 Great.
 Okay.
 That was good.
 Okay.
 I don't know what you'll call your stuff, but your stuff is next.